 Blogging Platforms.
 Look up where to put your blog.
 Users prefer different platforms but after my research, I found myself on WordPress.
 I have used it before and love the user friendly tools.
 It makes it very easy to edit themes and create a website you love.

 Speaking of themes, I decided to go with a theme outside of WordPress.
 Not that WordPress themes are bad in any way, I just found a website with a ton of really creative themes that really fit what I wanted.

-*HELPFUL HINT*– If you are considering paying for a theme but aren’t sure if it will be worth it, let me tell you from having two different blogs, it is.
+*HELPFUL HINT*– If you are still considering paying for a theme but aren’t sure if it will be worth it, let me tell you from having two different blogs.. it is.
 On the paid theme, I’ve had tech help available to me that has solved problems I couldn’t Google and fix on my own.
 Also, I love the look of my website instead of the underwhelming feeling I had when creating my first blog.
 I mostly made the purchase because I knew that in the long run, I didn’t want to have to re-do the entire site.
 It’s worth it.

 This leads me to my next point…

 After researching the best web hosting sites, I chose to go with Bluehost.
 When you’re researching, you’ll find that they pop up as number one A LOT.
 They are the #1 recommended web hosting by WordPress.org.
 SO, considering I used wordpress as my blog platform, I wanted to have a good hosting site to back me up.

 5. TAKE TIME to build your blog.
 I know you are probably very anxious to post your thoughts but CALM down for one second.
 You need to first build a blog that is easy to navigate and looks appealing to someone stumbling onto your site.
-Take the time to learn about widgets and how to embed them.
-Learn about categories and what pages to set up on our blog.
-I have one for each category, a home page and an about me page (with more expected to come).
-I probably spent over 80 hours creating my website to how it is now.
-It still gets tweaked because it’s not perfect.
-Learn about plug ins and TAKE BREAKS.
-You won’t build your website in a day.
-Patience is key… which meshes nicely with next lesson.

 6. CREATE A CONTENT PLAN.
-I know you want to just write and post but you HAVE to be patient in creating your blog plan.
+I know you want to just write and post your little heart out but you HAVE to be patient in creating your blog plan.
 You MUST think ahead.
 If you just start up and don’t have any social media plans or future blog posts written, you’re setting yourself up for a huge challenge.